 MPLS circuits are now used for EDL connections because legacy KiloStream private circuits are no longer available.
 MPLS networks assign labels to customer’s data which allows routing decisions to be made by the network infrastructure.
 MPLS also allows data streams to be segregated enabling separate virtual private circuits to be delivered via the Service Provider’s network.

-Trading Parties wishing to order MPLS circuits for EDT should contact The Company at bmu.registration@nationalgrideso.com to discuss their requirements before placing orders.
+Trading Parties wishing to order MPLS circuits for EDT should contact The Company at bmu.registration@nationalenergyso.com to discuss their requirements before placing orders.
 Orders should be placed with the same MPLS provider that The Company use.
 This ensures connection to the correct virtual private network in order to access The Company services.
 Primary and Secondary (backup) connections can be made using this service.

 ISDN Dial-up Circuit